• Skip to primary navigation

 • Pine nuts: switch for cashews, walnuts, almonds or Pistachios.

-• Parmesan: swap for another hard cheese like Pecorino or Grana Padano or use nutritional yeast for a vegan alternative.
+• Parmesan: swap for another hard cheese like Pecorino or Grana Padano or use nutritional yeast for a vegan Parmesan cheese.

 • Garlic powder: You can use a fresh garlic clove.
 I recommended crushing it and frying for a minute or two in olive oil first to get rid of the bitterness.